HUD REPORTS CONTINUING DECLINE IN U.S. HOMELESSNESS IN 2013

 BOSTON – The U.S. Department of Housing and Urban Development (HUD) today released its latest national estimate of homelessness, noting reductions in every major category or sub-population since 2010, the year the federal government established a strategic plan to end homelessness.
 HUD's 2013 Annual Homeless Assessment Report to Congress finds significant and measureable progress to reduce the scale of long-term or 'chronic' homelessness as well as homelessness experienced by Veterans and families.

-Meanwhile, local homeless housing and service providers in New Hampshire reported that the number of sheltered and unsheltered persons fell by 127 individuals since 2010.
+Meanwhile, local homeless housing and service providers in Massachusetts reported that the number of sheltered and unsheltered persons increased by 2,383 individuals since 2010.

 |Total # of homeless persons

 "We're making real and significant progress to reduce homelessness in this country and now is not the time to retreat from doing what we know works," said HUD Secretary Shaun Donovan.
 "If we're going to end homelessness as we know it, we need a continued bipartisan commitment from Congress to break the cycle trapping our most vulnerable citizens between living in a shelter or a life on the streets.
 I understand these are tough budget times but these are proven strategies that are making a real difference.
 We simply can't balance our budget on the backs of those living on the margins."